 • If you have multiple employer plans and find it difficult to keep up with and manage the various accounts, it may be possible to consolidate your retirement accounts into one IRA.

 • A consolidation of multiple accounts will facilitate the process of identifying the level of total risk associated with the overall portfolio.
-An overall picture of your total investment portfolio will allow an opportunity to have expert advice in the various financial planning areas - investments, taxes, social security/medicare, retirement distributions, and estate planning.
+An overall picture of your total investment portfolio will allow an opportunity to have expert advice in the various financial planning areas - investments, taxes, Social Security/Medicare, retirement distributions, and estate planning.

 What is a Non-Deductible IRA?